 Kadir Has University: The Evolution of Industry and Ideas

-Kadir Has University (KHU) was founded in 1997, in Istanbul.
-The university, with its five faculties of Engineering and Natural Sciences, Economics and Administrative Sciences, Communication, Law and Fine Arts, as well as its several vocational schools, is dedicated to becoming a leader in educational and cultural fields in Turkey, as well as establishing itself as an international center for research and scientific development.
+Kadir Has University (KHAS) was founded in 1997 in Istanbul.
+The university, with its five faculties (Art and Design, Communication, Economics and Administrative Sciences, Engineering and Natural Sciences, Law), is dedicated to becoming a leader in educational and cultural fields in Turkey and establishing itself as an international center for research and scientific development.

-Two factors link Cibali with Istanbul's identity: fire and tobacco.
-As Cibali was a trade centre and there were many caulkers using flammable materials in the construction of ships, there were, of course, many fires.
+Two factors link Cibali with Istanbul’s identity: fire and tobacco.
+As Cibali was a trade center and there were many caulkers using flammable materials in the construction of ships, there were many fires.
 If there were northeast winds, these fires, both outside and inside the Haliç walls, represented a clear danger, especially because the city at that time was composed of so many wooden houses.
-During this time many of the larger conflagrations were called "Cibali fires.
+During this time, many of the larger conflagrations were called “Cibali fires.”

 The Cibali Tobacco Factory, founded in 1884, was an important institution that changed the neighborhood socially and economically.
-Around the turn of the century its large factory building housed both tobacco processing and cigarette production.
+Around the turn of the century, its large factory building housed tobacco processing and cigarette production.
 There were several reasons for locating such a large factory in this small neighborhood.
-At that time tobacco customs were collected in that area and many people who supplied the factory's manpower lived nearby.
+At that time, tobacco customs were collected in that area, and many people who supplied the factory’s manpower lived nearby.
 Indeed, if we look at the many photographs taken during the 1900s that document the life of the factory, the picture is quite remarkable.
 There were 1500 women and 662 men (a total of 2162 people) working there.
-The Tekel Cibali Cigarette Factory was, in fact, a small town complete with local police and civil servants, hospitals, a day care centre, grocery stores, schools, a fire department, sport facilities, trade unions, and restaurants.
+The Tekel Cibali Cigarette Factory was, in fact, a small town complete with local police and civil servants, hospitals, a daycare center, grocery stores, schools, a fire department, sports facilities, trade unions, and restaurants.